 Fear not, for fair play reigns free at Apollo!
 If you send an email to an Apollo-verified contact within 30 days of requesting the details and the email bounces, Apollo refunds your email credit.
 For more information, please refer to the "Check Your Email Credit Refunds" section of the "What Are Credits?" article.

 Apollo-verified emails have an accuracy rate of 91%.
 Although it may be impossible to eradicate invalid emails entirely from your prospecting workflow, many factors contribute to Apollo's 9% bounce rate.
 Due to our thorough, tried-and-tested verification process, invalid emails make up a very small portion of that percentage.
 Other factors include:

 - If the recipient has configured their email settings to block incoming emails

 - If the recipient's server is temporarily unresponsive

 - If you have a negative email domain reputation.

-To keep track of your sequences in Apollo, make sure you leverage email analytics to monitor email performance and run A/B testing to keep improving your open, click, and response rates.
-You can also take advantage of the sequence diagnostics tool to pinpoint any issues and learn more about email best practices.
+To keep track of your sequences in Apollo, make sure you leverage email analytics to monitor email performance and run A/B tests to keep improving your open, click, and response rates.
+You can also take advantage of the sequence diagnostics tool to pinpoint any issues with your domain.